Opening January 2026 - now available to schedule

 My Approach

-At Quiet Medicine, sessions are calm, spacious, and anchored in gentle craniosacral therapy.
-We begin with a brief check-in, then shift to the table—most of our time is spent there, unhurried but focused.
+Sessions at Quiet Medicine are calm, spacious, and centered on gentle craniosacral therapy.
+We begin with a brief check-in, then move to the table, where most of our time is spent—unhurried, focused, and hands-on.

-My role is to create the conditions your nervous system needs to soften, unwind tension, and settle—to calm the body and quiet the noise.
+My role is to create the conditions your nervous system needs to soften, unwind tension, and settle.
 Nothing is rushed or forced.
 Your body leads, and we follow its pace.

-We also take a few moments at the end of each session to check in and integrate before you head back into your day.
+We close each session with a few minutes to check in and integrate before you return to your day.

 My Role as a Practitioner

-I bring a blend of clinical training, research experience, and thoughtful, attentive presence to this work.
-As a naturopathic doctor with 20 years of experience in integrative medicine, I understand how the body functions, where it holds tension, and how stress or certain illnesses can shape its patterns over time.
+I bring clinical training, research experience, and attentive presence to this work.
+As a naturopathic doctor with a background in integrative medicine, I understand how stress, illness, and injury shape patterns in the body over time.

-This knowledge is the foundation of how I see things—but it doesn’t drive the session.
-I don’t try to fix everything at once or offer long protocols.
-Instead, I meet your system with curiosity, patience, and respect for its pace, prioritizing calm and grounded over rushed or overwhelmed.
+That knowledge informs how I listen and what I notice—but it doesn’t drive the session.
+I don’t try to fix everything at once or override your system with plans or protocols.
+Instead, I meet your body with curiosity, patience, and respect for its pace.

-With this in mind, here’s how naturopathic medicine fits into the work we do together.
+This approach shapes how I use naturopathic medicine within the work we do together.

 How I Integrate Naturopathic Medicine

-Craniosacral Therapy is the primary modality I use in treatment.
-All of my clinical training and integrative experience form the foundation underneath it, informing how I see patterns and what I pay attention to—but the work itself is hands-on, slow, and rooted in the nervous system.
+Craniosacral therapy is the primary modality I use, with my training in integrative medicine guiding how I notice patterns and what I pay attention to.
+The work itself is hands-on, slow, and focused on calming the nervous system.

 What to Expect Over Time

-Real change happens slowly, as your nervous system learns what safety and support feel like again.
+Meaningful change happens gradually, as your nervous system learns what safety and support feel like again.
 Each session gives us a chance to see what settles, what opens, and where your system wants to go next.

-Many people benefit from a small series of sessions to build momentum.
-This gives your body time to:
+Many people benefit from a small series of sessions to build momentum, giving the body time to:

 • release tension patterns